itsays-zqc/my-website/docs/test/v2_core/6Simulation.md

-### 6.1.3 Bent Waveguide
+### 6.1.3 Bent Waveguide FDE simulation

-To calculate the bent waveguide mode in FDE module.
+Calculating the mode of a bent waveguide within the FDE module.

 ```python
 simu = pj.Simulation()